Could You Have an Antisocial Personality? Let’s Find Out

 But here’s a surprising truth: not everyone with antisocial traits looks dangerous.

-In fact, many antisocial individuals walk among us quietly, blending in without raising suspicion.
+In fact, many antisocial individuals walk among us unnoticed, blending in without raising suspicion.

 Not Every “Antisocial” Person Is a Monster